matiasfha/draft-articles/advanced-typescript.md

 ## Using generic constraints to limit types

-It is possible that you want to create a generic function (or interface or class) that can accept different types but only from a subset of types, in other words, you want to constrain the types that can be used for the generic.
+You may want to create a generic function (or interface or class) that can accept different types but only from a subset of types.
+In other words, you want to constrain the types that can be used for the generic.

-To accomplish this constraint requirement you'll use the keyword **extends**  that in effect allows to inherit functionally from a base type or class.
+To accomplish this constraint requirement, you'll use the keyword **extends**  that in effect allows inheriting functionally from a base type or class.

 Let's use the same function as before, but let's say that you only want to accept arrays of strings and numbers.